JCSime/web-module-project-testing-web-apps/README.md

 #### Test Brainstorming
 * [ ] Run and play around with the form interface.
-* [ ] Write out a list of possible testcases for this application within Understanding-questions.md.
+* [ ] Write out a list of possible test cases for this application within Understanding-questions.md.

 #### Complete a case that tests if:
 * [ ] the component renders the contact form component without errors.